melt-umn/lambda-calculus/README.md

-# A term-rewriting implementation of the lambda calculus.
+# A term-rewriting implementation of the lambda calculus in Silver.

 This repository contains an implementation of the lambda calculus that uses the reflection-based term-rewriting extension to Silver.